johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

         _active_filter_check_enabled.reset(token)
 ```

-I run the check in my test suite by calling `enable_active_filter_query_check()` at test startup (e.g., in a pytest `conftest.py` autouse fixture).
-You can also enable this in production by logging instead of raising and creating an alert on that.
+I run the check in my test suite by calling `enable_active_filter_query_check()` at test startup (e.g., in a pytest
+`conftest.py` autouse fixture).
+You can also enable this in production by logging instead of raising and creating an

-Comment about the two implementations (sql regex and query inspection) and when you should use each.
+alert on that.

+The SQL-regex approach inspects the compiled SQL string, so it stays aligned with what actually hits the database and is
+quick to wire up.
+Inspecting the underlying Django Query object is an alternative solution that may be better if you're
+working with multiple databases, instead of writing up regex patterns for multiple database dialects.

-Sometimes you need inactive data: analytics, internal dashboards, auditing.
+Sometimes you need inactive data (analytics, internal dashboards, auditing).
 Use `disable_active_filter_query_check` to
 opt out:

 ```python